-For the hockey model I created at least eight iterations of the frame.
-With each version having a new reference point and a new mold.
-Each version was improvement over the last and fixed whatever previous issues may have arisen.
+For the hockey model, I created at least eight iterations of the frame, with each version having a new reference point and a new mold.
+Each version was improved over the last and fixed whatever previous issues may have arisen.
 Surprisingly though, the design didn’t change much between the original wooden frame and the ones I currently make.

 The hardest part came after the final version of the frame was completed.
-I needed to figure out production scale that would allow me to produce a frame priced well enough to make customers happy and yet still allow me to make a profit.
-My idea was to design whole thing so I could run the business successfully selling as few as 50 pairs of frames a year.
+I needed to figure out the production scale that would allow me to produce a frame priced well enough to make customers happy and still allow me to profit.
+My idea was to design the whole thing to successfully run the business, selling as few as 50 pairs of frames a year.

 Kevin Lapierre Testing out the Hockey Frame in 2014

 When did you start working on the aggressive frame?
-How many attempts did it take getting the groove right?
+How many attempts did it take to get the groove right?

 I started working on the frames in 2015.
 I apparently got the groove right the very first time around.
-I looked at all the frames I had laying around my work shop and drew a groove according to what I felt was visually correct to me and what would come closest to a good freestyle frame design.
-When I shipped the first model to Kevin Lapierre, the comment he made was that “the groove is very good.”
+I looked at all the frames I had lying around my workshop and drew a groove according to what I felt was visually correct and what would come closest to a good freestyle frame design.
+When I shipped the first model to Kevin Lapierre, the comment he made was that “the groove is perfect.”

-The very first iteration of the freestyle frame wasn’t very strong, I should have made it sturdier but for some reason I wanted it to be lightweight.
+The first iteration of the freestyle frame wasn’t solid, I should have made it sturdier, but I wanted it to be lightweight for some reason.
 You can actually see Kevin breaking the frames in his YouTube edit.
-That was unfortunate for the both of us, because it was the only pair of freestyle frames that I had time to produce that winter.
+That was unfortunate for both of us because it was the only pair of freestyle frames that I had time to produce that winter.

 The latest versions are very strong.
-Vincent Romain used them on a rail to gap at an ice rink in Montreal.
-The drop off the rail was about 8 feet and he went straight to the flat bottom.
-I honestly was expecting the frames to break from the impact especially because it was very cold that night, -25 Celsius (-13 Fahrenheit).
+Vincent Romain used them on a rail to the gap at an ice rink in Montreal.
+The drop off the rail was about 8 feet, and he went straight to the flat bottom.
+I honestly expected the frames to break from the impact, especially because it was frigid that night, -25 Celsius (-13 Fahrenheit).

 Kavin Lapierre Testing the Freestyle Frames in 2016